yusraahmad6742-netizen/compliance-checklist-tool/README.md

 ## Challenges & How I Solved Them

--JavaScript syntax error from an escaped apostrophe — a string in the code ("a person's last day") had an incorrectly escaped quote, which silently broke the whole script.
+- JavaScript syntax error from an escaped apostrophe — a string in the code ("a person's last day") had an incorrectly escaped quote, which silently broke the whole script.
 Fixed by correcting the escape sequence and testing the file in a browser before considering it done.

--GitHub Pages showing a file listing instead of the live tool — Pages requires the entry file to be named exactly index.html at the repo root; the uploaded file kept its original name.
+- GitHub Pages showing a file listing instead of the live tool — Pages requires the entry file to be named exactly index.html at the repo root; the uploaded file kept its original name.
 Fixed by renaming the file directly in GitHub's file editor and adding a .nojekyll file so GitHub doesn't run it through Jekyll processing.

 ## Future Improvements